Halium/docs/porting/debug-build/faq.rst

    CONFIG_ANDROID_RAM_CONSOLE_ENABLE_VERBOSE=y

 Also be sure to not turn your device off.
-You only get a usefull last_kmsg if you reboot without losing power.
+You only get a useful last_kmsg if you reboot without losing power.

+You can get logs from /proc/last_kmsg or, if that fails, /sys/fs/pstore/*.

 My device is constantly rebooting.
 I can get into telnet but it bootloops after ``echo continue > /init-ctl/stdin``
 -------------------------------------------------------------------------------------------------------------------